pavt/egad/documentation/replication-package.md

 (Smalltalk at: #BaselineOfEgad) loadLepiter.
 ```

-Then close the Playground tab (x in the tab), and open *“Get started with EGAD”*.
+Then close the Playground tab (x in the tab), and open *“Get started with EGAD”* [Link](https://github.com/pavt/egad/blob/main/images/started.png).

 ### 2 Dataset